 These days, churches, community centers, and other types of businesses choose timber framing to add interest to their buildings.
 Timber framing adds both beauty and strength to buildings making them unforgettable.

 Modern?
 Traditional?
 One-of-a-kind?
 Timber framing can fit any style of building you wish to construct.
 In fact, the commercial building design possibilities with timber frame are endless.

 Your design will have an impact on the “feel” the timber framing creates in your commercial building.
 Trusses and timber frame bents offer the most opportunity to customize your commercial structure.
-Timber trusses can be simple or complicated.
+Further, your timber trusses can be simple or complicated.
 Can you imagine a curved chord spanning your building or a dramatic scissor truss configuration welcoming customers into your business?

 In addition to beauty, timber framing offers several other benefits.
-First, it provides an unobstructed layout.
-This is perfect for gathering places and retail spaces.
-Timber frame buildings are well known for their vaulted ceilings and ability to spread natural light.
+For example, it provides an unobstructed layout.
+As a result, it is perfect for gathering places and retail spaces.
+Additionally, timber frame buildings are well known for their vaulted ceilings and ability to spread natural light.

 Lastly, the timber frame structure and SIPs need less labor to install than traditional stick framing, speeding along the construction of your commercial building while reducing labor costs to build.

 Timber framing can be used in many forms of commercial construction.
-We have included some off-site links to projects in which Riverbend has been involved.
+Included below are some off-site links to projects with which Riverbend has been involved.

 Additional commercial and community projects with which Riverbend Timber Framing has been involved are listed below along with their respective Riverbend website links.
 Or, browse all our commercial projects here.

 If you would like more information about building a commercial building with timber framing, or have a project you would like to discuss, please contact a Riverbend Client Representative today.